basraayman/ha-sap-terraform-deployments/nutanix/README.md

 #### Checking networks

-You can run `virsh net-list --all` to list all defined Libvirt networks.
-You can delete undesired ones by executing `virsh net-undefine <network_uuid>`, where `<network_uuid>` is the name of the network you like to delete.
+You can run `acli net.list` to list all defined networks.

 #### Checking domains